-- Depreciation and amortization expense may be useful for investors to consider because they generally represent the wear and tear on our property and equipment used in our operations and amortization of intangibles valued in purchase accounting.
-However, we do not believe these charges necessarily reflect the current and ongoing cash charges related to our operating costs. - The amount of interest expense we incur or interest income we generate may be useful for investors to consider and may result in current cash inflows or outflows.
-However, we do not consider the amount of interest expense or interest income to be a representative component of the day-to-day operating performance of our business. - Change in fair value of debentures and derivative may be useful for investors to consider as it represents changes in the fair value of debentures, driven by changes in the trading price of the debentures.
-These changes are non-cash, as the settlement of the underlying debenture will be at the face value. - Provision (benefit) for income taxes may be useful for investors to consider because it generally represents the taxes which may be payable for the period and the change in deferred income taxes and may reduce the amount of funds otherwise available for use.
-However, we do not consider the amount of income tax expense to be a representative component of the day-to-day operating performance of our business. - Stock-based compensation may be useful for investors to consider because it is an estimate of the non-cash component of compensation received by the Company's directors, officers, employees, and consultants.
+- The amount of interest expense we incur or interest income we generate may be useful for investors to consider and may result in current cash inflows or outflows.
+Accretion expense is the expense related to the value of the old derivatives the Company had in place.
+The Company paid off the debenture early, which was due December 2019. - However, we do not consider the amount of interest expense to be a representative component of the day-to-day operating performance of our business. - Change in fair value of financial liabilities is the change in value of the debenture since its issuance in March 2019 and the warrant since its issuance in June 2020, these changes are non-cash. - Loss on early extinguishment of debenture is the loss incurred from the early payoff of the debenture due December 2019 but paid in May 2019. - Income tax expense may be useful for investors to consider because it generally represents the taxes which may be payable for the period and the change in deferred income taxes and may reduce the amount of funds otherwise available for use.
+However, we do not consider the amount of income tax expense to be a representative component of the day-to-day operating performance of our business. - Stock-based compensation may be useful for investors to consider because it is an estimate of the non-cash component of compensation received by the Company's directors, officers, employees and consultants.
 However, stock-based compensation is being excluded from the Company's operating expenses because the decisions which gave rise to these expenses were not made to increase revenue in a particular period but were made for the Company's long-term benefit over multiple periods.
-While strategic decisions, such as those to issue stock-based awards are made to further the Company's long-term strategic objectives and do impact the Company's earnings under IFRS, these items affect multiple periods and management is not able to change or affect these items within any period.
+While strategic decisions, such as those to issue stock-based awards are made to further the Company's long-term strategic objectives and do impact the Company's earnings under IFRS, these items affect multiple periods and management is not able to change or affect these items within any period. - Goodwill and intangible asset impairment may be useful for investors to consider because it represents a write-down in the value of goodwill and intangible assets acquired in business combinations.
+Intangible assets are recognized upon business combinations at their fair value based on expected future cash flows.
+Goodwill arises as a result of the difference in the purchase price of a business and the fair value of the underlying identifiable tangible and intangible assets.
+Goodwill and intangible asset impairment charges arise when the present value of forecasted cash flows is insufficient to support the carrying value of net assets.
+However, impairment charges are non-cash as they relate to an adjustment of the carrying value of an intangible asset or goodwill on the balance sheet. - Due to a cyber-scam incident in early 2019, there was a fraudulent intrusion into the Company's email system and funds were misappropriated to a wrong bank account.
+See further detail in the contingency section for reference. - Acquisition-related costs includes taxes that the Company paid during the year ended September 30, 2019 for a 338(h) election from a previous acquisition. - Transaction costs related to issuance of securities were recorded during the year ended September 30, 2020 issued in 2019 due to the issuance of debentures, classified as fair value through profile/loss.
+All these costs were recorded directly to the income statement.